 Rinsing and scrubbing everything by hand is fine when you don’t have another option, but it doesn’t do the best job of getting your clothes clean.
 You’ll have better luck with something like the Scrubba Wash Bag, which is essentially a portable washing machine designed with campers and long-term travelers in mind.

-The Scrubba is particularly good for long trips that require frequent washing, or when you’re camping trips or are anywhere else without easy access to a sink.
+The Scrubba is particularly good for long trips that require frequent washing, or when you’re on camping trips or anywhere else without easy access to a sink.
 The bag has a flexible internal washboard, which makes it much easier to get the ingrained dirt and smell out of your clothes.